 Performance of each CNN was assessed by calculating the root mean squared error (RMSE) and bias against each independent variable of the testing dataset.
 In order to settle on the optimal architecture, we first trained each of the five models to estimate aboveground biomass.
 We selected the best performing model and then used the same architecture to train the tree count and percent needleleaf models.
+The assumption for this being that the architecture which best predicted biomass was also the architecture which best interpreted LiDAR features.

 3.4.
 Traditional Height Metrics Modelling

-Models trained using the optimal CNN architecture were compared to models trained using random forest regression with THMs.
+Models trained using the optimal CNN architecture were compared to models trained using both linear mixed modelling and random forest in regression mode with THMs.
 We withheld the same 2,000 plots as before, once again separating out those for training, validation, and testing data.
 The THMs were generated for each plot using the rLiDAR package for the R programming language [14].
-These metrics included measures of height percentiles, height summary statistics, percentages of returns above thresholds, and return counts.
+These metrics included measures of height percentiles, height summary statistics, and percentages of returns above thresholds..

 For the purposes of model selection, we first generated small random forest models consisting of only 50 decision trees for each of the three forest attributes.
+We then generated importance values for each THM covariate using conditional variable importance, which is less prone to importance inflation due to correlated variables [57].

+Using the top ten most important predictors of each attribute, we developed generalized linear mixed models with site as a random effect.
+We then performed reverse stepwise regression to select a final model form [58].
+Percent needleleaf models were developed using a logistic form.
+The withheld testing data were used to assess model performance.

-We then generated importance values for each covariate using conditional variable importance, which is less prone to importance inflation due to correlated variables [57].
-58The withheld testing data were used to assess model performance.9Using importance values, we removed 15 % of the variables with the lowest importance and then re-ran the model.
-We continued this process until all variables had been removed, and then used the validation data to select the model with the lowest RMSE [59]. ew model then trained using these variables with 1000 decision trees.
-The withheld testing data were again used to assess model performance.60, 61
+Next we developed new random forest models.
+Random forest can occasionally benefit from variable selection in instances in which there are a large number unimportant variables [59].
+Using the preliminary importance values, we removed 15 % of the variables with the lowest importance and then re-ran the model.
+We continued this process until all variables had been removed, and then used the validation data to select the model form with the lowest RMSE [59].
+Several variables were removed from the biomass and tree count models, none were removed from the percent needleleaf model.
+New models were then trained using these variables with 1000 decision trees.
+The withheld testing data were again used to assess model performance.

+All models were graphically examined using one-to-one plots between observed field measurements and model predictions.
+In addition to a one-to-one line, loess regression was to fit a moving trendline to this data.
+For this loess trend line, we used second order polynomials for the fit, and used 66 % of observation to smooth the line at each value [60, 61].

 3. Results

 We first compared results in terms of the RMSE and bias of aboveground biomass predictions among each of the five CNN architectures relative to the models trained using the THMs (Figure 1).
-Four of the five architectures we tested outperformed the in terms of RMSE.
-CNN exhibited less absolute bias than the THM-RF model.
+Four of the five architectures we tested outperformed the both the linear mixed model with traditional height metrics (LMM-THM) and the random forest model with traditional height metrics (RF-THM) in terms of RMSE.
+Only the Inception-V3 CNN exhibited less absolute bias than the THM-RF model, and equal absolute bias of the LMM-THM.